pkumarsn/pkumarsn/README.md

 - **Systems Engineer at Accord Software**
   Worked on GNSS technology, developed simulators, and designed high-speed digital circuits for space applications.

-## Key Projects
+## Key Imapct Projects

+### Pseudolite System
+Designed a navigation system that transmits GPS-like signals for independent navigation.
+This project required complex signal processing and hardware integration, using a 10-layer PCB with around 700 components, including two FPGAs and two digital signal processors.

 ### GPS Receiver
 Performed hardware testing, firmware programming, and environmental testing on a GPS receiver capable of tracking up to 10 satellites and providing fast position solutions.

-### Pseudolite System
+### Room controllers
-Designed a navigation system that transmits GPS-like signals, creating an independent navigation solution.
-This involved complex signal processing and hardware integration.
+Worked on multiple controller PCB designs, covering everything from requirements to production support and ongoing maintenance.
+I selected MCUs through DAR, ensuring they met all requirements, and coordinated with software, quality, testing, mechanical, production, and procurement teams.

 ### Reference Receiver Interface Card
 Developed an interface card for data communication via Ethernet, USB, and UART.
 It collected and managed navigation data efficiently for critical aerospace applications.